+The Trust raised \$110.0 million during the quarter which was good considering the overall market conditions.
 The Trust's balance sheet and financial position remains strong.
-Liquidity was \$238.4 million as of August 8th and we believe there are many accretive opportunities in the coming months.
+Liquidity was \$166.8 million as of September 30th, 2023, and we believe there will be a number of opportunities in the coming months.